I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 Men of iron

-I stepped back from the crowd to join Mike and Nils, both lecturers and guides from our expedition team.
+I stepped back from the crowd to join Mike, a brilliant geologist and photographer, and Nils, a descendant of the Vikings.
+Both were lecturers and guides on our expedition team.
 They were discussing Shackleton and other explorers who first charted this part of the world.

-“Now ships are made of iron and men of plastic,” added Nils, the Viking, in his Nordic accent.
 Ironically, Nils is probably one of the few men of iron of this age, though he would never say this of himself.
 I watched a video of him racing across sea ice near Greenland on his assignment in one of the most dangerous jobs in the world.
 He tested fate unafraid.
 It was pretty impressive.

-The Beauty of Ice and the Fallacy of Cold
+The Fallacy of Cold

 Maybe my relationship with cold started to change with a brief conversation on the top deck of our Ocean Atlantic ship.
 It was the day I began to see the frozen land through the eyes of a man of the ice.
 His name is David.
-He is an arctic explorer with so many fascinating stories.
+He is an Arctic explorer with so many fascinating stories.

 “Everyone complains about winter,” David said.
 “You can like the cold but dislike being cold.”